exasol/kafka-connector-extension/doc/user_guide/user_guide.md

 # User Guide

-Exasol Kafka Connector Extension allows you to connect to Apache Kafka and import Avro formatted data from Kafka topics.
+Exasol Kafka Connector Extension allows you to connect to Apache Kafka and import Avro or Json formatted data from Kafka topics.

 Using the connector you can import data from a Kafka topic into an Exasol table.